Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 The ground was uneven, stones jutting out where bullets had impacted.
 Ika stumbled but caught herself, tightening her grip on Zora.
 “Almost home,” she whispered to her loyal companion.

 Halfway there, a sharp pain shot up her spine.
-She wavered, knees threatening to buckle.
-She bared her teeth and steadied herself.
-The cicadas buzzed louder now, their sound a haunting echo of the drones that had attacked, mocking her every step.
+Ika wavered, her knees threatening to give way.
+She gritted her teeth and steadied herself.
+The cicadas buzzed louder, their sound a cruel echo of last night’s drones.
+Keep moving, she thought, forcing herself forward despite the surge of memory.

 Finally, she reached the door.
-Ika paused, catching her breath.
-She shifted Zora slightly, turning to use her back to nudge the door open.
-Carefully stepping inside, she felt her way with her heels on the rough earth, inching backward into the cottage.
+Pausing to catch her breath, she shifted Zora slightly before turning her back to nudge the door open.
+Using her heels to feel her way on the rough ground, she edged into the cottage.

-The cool air hit her neck as she crossed the threshold.
-She made her way to the stone table where her family used to eat together.
-Memories flooded back—laughter, shared meals, Bare’s smile.
-That crooked grin he’d flash when he caught her eye, the way he’d hum old folk songs as they worked side by side.
-Skinning sheep together, him making jokes while she tanned the hides or knitted by the fire.
-The gentle care he showed her ailing mother, always with a kind word or a soft touch.
+The cool air brushed her neck as she crossed the threshold.
+She made her way to the stone table where her family once gathered.
+Laughter, shared meals, and Bare’s crooked grin flashed before her eyes—the soft hum of folk songs as they worked side by side, skinning sheep, him joking while she tanned hides or knitted by the fire.
+The gentle care he always showed her ailing mother with kind words.

-With a final effort, Ika lowered Zora onto the table, feeling Bare’s presence as if his hands guided her trembling arms.
-She steadied herself on the edge of the table for a moment, catching her breath.
+With a final effort, Ika lowered Zora onto the table.
+It felt as if Bare’s hands steadied her trembling arms.
+For a moment, she balanced on the table’s edge, catching her breath.

 “You’re safe now,” she said to Zora, reaching out to stroke her head gently.
 The dog looked up at her with trusting eyes, and Ika allowed herself a small, weary smile.